Yvonne De Carlo: Relationships

 De Carlo met Prince Abdul Reza Pahlavi of Iran when he visited Beverly Hills in 1947.
 A week later, they traveled to New York and spent some time together.
 After the completion of her film Casbah, De Carlo embarked on her first trip to Europe, reuniting with Prince Abdul in Paris.
 They vacationed in Switzerland and Italy, and, several months later, De Carlo also visited the royal palace in Tehran.

 In the late 1940s, De Carlo began a relationship with Jock Mahoney, a stuntman who worked on her film The Gal Who Took the West.
 While she was engaged to Mahoney, De Carlo became pregnant and also discovered she had a large ovarian cyst.
 The tumor was surgically removed and, as a result, she lost the baby.
 Her relationship with Mahoney ended when De Carlo found out he was seeing another woman, actress Margaret Field.

+Regarding her ideal man, in May 1952 she said: "I have learned not to prefer anything because tastes change every day.
+For instance, I used to prefer blond men but that is no longer true today."
+Five months later, in October, she said: "I would like to marry a man with blonde hair.
+From what I have heard, blond men make the most interesting husbands."

 In the 1950s, one of her fiancés was English photographer Cornel Lucas.
 In early 1954, she informed columnist Erskine Johnson about her engagement to Scottish actor Robert Urquhart, her co-star in Happy Ever After.
 She said, "I'm just getting settled down into feeling that I'm ready for marriage.
 Before, I felt that I wasn't ready."

 In the spring of 1954, she told a journalist:

 I think it is wonderful to work.
 I dedicate more time now than ever to study.
 I really like to delve deeply into the characters and the stories in order to make the most of each part I play.
 It seems best to remain free of any serious romantic attachments under these circumstances.
 I will have to meet an exceptional and understanding person, indeed, before I think of marriage.
 I haven't met such a person yet.